replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/subnetAvailable.md

 ## Subnet Available Analyzer

-The `subnetAvailable` analyzer supports multiple outcomes:
+The `subnetAvailable` analyzer supports the following outcomes:

-- `a-subnet-is-available`: Indicates that a subnet of the `desiredCIDR` size is available within `CIDRRangeAlloc`
+- `a-subnet-is-available`: Indicates that a subnet of the `desiredCIDR` size is available within `CIDRRangeAlloc`.
-- `no-subnet-available`: Indicates that the entirety of `CIDRRangeAlloc` is exhausted by the node routing table, and no subnets can be allocated of `desiredCIDR` size.
+- `no-subnet-available`: Indicates that the entirety of `CIDRRangeAlloc` is exhausted by the node routing table, and that no subnets can be allocated of the `desiredCIDR` size.

 ### Example Analyzer Definition